Revolutionary Armed Forces of the People: History

 In 1971, the PAIGC proceeded to a deep restructuring of the FARP.
 These came to be constituted by the Nationalist Armed Forces (Forças Armadas Nacionalistas) or FAN and by the Local Armed Forces (Forças Armadas Locais) or FAL.
 The FAN included the already existing National People's Army (former People's Army) and the newly created National People's Navy.
 The bi-groups, independent groups and artillery batteries of the National People's Army were grouped in army corps and these were grouped in armies.
 The National People's Navy included both naval units as well as Marines (fuzileiros) units.
 The FAL were the former People's Militia, now being also integrated in the FARP.

 PAIGC unilaterally declared the independence of Guinea-Bissau on 24 September 1973, which was recognized by a number of countries.
 The FARP came so to be considered the national armed forces of the new state.
 The armed struggle continued however, as Portugal obviously did not recognize this independence, with its forces remaining in which it still considered as its province of Guinea.
 Finally, following the change of political regime caused by the Carnation Revolution, Portugal recognized the independence of Guinea-Bissau on 10 September 1974, withdrawing its military forces from the new country.

 When Cape Verde become independent in 1975, its newly created armed forces became also known as FARP, being constituted originally with some Cape Verdean elements that participated in the struggle in Guinea-Bissau.
 At this time, there were still plans to unite Guinea-Bissau and Cape Verde, with the two countries being ruled by PAIGC.
 This plan of unification was however abandoned, with the military of Cape Verde being renamed "Cape Verdean Armed Forces" in the early 1990s.

-Presently, the FARP continue to be the armed forces of Guinea-Bissau.
+Presently, the FARP continue to be the official Armed Forces of Guinea-Bissau.